Improved energy barrier in higher-dimensional hypergraph product codes: Preliminaries

 \subsection{Soundness}

 Soundness originated in the study of locally testable codes (LTCs)~\cite{blum1990self,arora1994probabilistic,rubinfeld1996robust,friedl1995some}.
 LTCs are a class of error-correcting codes that allow efficient verification of whether a string is a valid codeword or is far from the code space.
-The soundness of a code, denoted by $R(\delta)$, measures the likelihood that a randomly selected local constraint is violated by a string that is close to $\delta n>0$ from the code space, where $n$ is the codeword length.
-The concept of locally testable has deeply influenced fields like PCP, combinatorial optimization, property testing, program verification, and cryptography.
+The soundness of a code, denoted by $R(\delta)$, measures the likelihood that a randomly selected local constraint is violated by a string that is at Hamming distance at least $\delta n$ from the code space, where $n$ is the codeword length.
+The concept of locally testability has deeply influenced fields like PCP, combinatorial optimization, property testing, program verification, and cryptography.

 Aharonov and Eldar introduced quantum locally testable codes (QLTCs)~\cite{aharonov2015quantum}, with interest surging after Eldar and Harrow showed~\cite{eldar2017local} that QLTCs with constant soundness, locality, and relative distance could construct Hamiltonians lacking low-energy trivial states—addressing the NLTS conjecture~\cite{freedman2014quantum}.
 QLTCs are closely related to the quantum PCP conjecture \cite{aharonov2013guest}, a fundamental problem in quantum complexity theory related to the quantum analog of the classical PCP theorem.